babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-btc-staker.md

 1. BTC configuration should reflect the BTC node that we're running and the network Babylon connects to.
-2. You can use this [faucet](https://signet.bc-2.jp/) to receive signet BTC.
+2. You can use the [Discord #faucet-signet-btc channel](https://discord.gg/babylonglobal) to receive signet BTC.

 ```bash
 [chain]